405 KAR 18:060. General hydrologic requirements.

 (3) If the affected water supply was not needed for the land use in existence at the time of loss, contamination, or diminution, and if the supply is not needed to achieve the postmining land use, replacement requirements may be satisfied by demonstrating that a suitable alternative water source is available and could feasibly be developed.
 If this approach is selected, written concurrence shall be obtained from the owner of interest.

-(b) If the permittee demonstrates that his liability insurance policy under 405 KAR 10:030, Section 4 covers the replacement, the additional bond amount required under paragraph (a) of this subsection may be reduced by the amount of the insurance coverage applicable to the replacement.
+(b) If the permittee demonstrates that the permittee’s liability insurance policy pursuant to 405 KAR 10:030, Section 4 covers the replacement, the additional bond amount required pursuant to paragraph (a) of this subsection may be reduced by the amount of the insurance coverage applicable to the replacement.
 The existence of applicable insurance coverage shall not prevent forfeiture of a performance bond under 405 KAR 10:050.